leandroquemel/banff/README.md

 # Quantitative Portfolio Optimization

 Quantitative Risk Management using cutting-edge technologies such as neural networks to conduct portfolio rebalancing.
 Below implementations can be found in the attached notebook.
+Techniques Applied to the Brazilian Market.

 #### Efficient Frontier using The Critical Line Algorithm<br>